The reality about buying property in Bali

-If you have overcome the legal hurdles, another fundamental question is whether the purchase is a viable investment as opposed to being a convenient long-term basis for enjoying one's own accommodation in Bali.
-Assuming that one important consideration is the protection of capital, the most daunting of financial risks in the long term has been the downward slide of the Indonesian rupiah against the Australian dollar.
+Once the the legal hurdles are cleared, another fundamental question is whether the purchase is a viable investment, as opposed to being a convenient long-term basis for enjoying one's own accommodation in Bali.
+Assuming that an important consideration is the protection of capital, the most daunting of financial risks in the long term has been the downward slide of the Indonesian rupiah against the Australian dollar.

 Ten years ago you were getting Rp.6000 to the Australian dollar.
-This year it has sunk to close to Rp.11,000 to the dollar.
-For an investor who put their life savings into a villa 10 years ago - whatever the capital appreciation that might have occurred in Bali - there's obviously a lot of ground to make up to compensate this erosion in value.
+This year the Indonesian currency has sunk to close to Rp.11,000 to the dollar.
+For an investor who put their life savings into a villa 10 years ago - whatever the capital appreciation that might have occurred in Bali there's obviously a lot of ground to make up to compensate for the currency erosion.

 The problem is that various taxes and commissions chip away at what seem like the relatively high gross returns of (say) six to eight per cent.
-Expat Raymond Rutherford, who lives in a Sanur villa he purchased some years ago, says, "with the strength of some booking agencies dictating fees as high as 20 per cent, taxation at 20 per cent, and management fees ranging from 20 to 25 per cent, I don't think an Indonesian villa is viable as a rental proposition."
+Expatriate Raymond Rutherford, who lives in a Sanur villa he purchased some years ago, said, "with some booking agencies dictating fees as high as 20 per cent, taxation at 20 per cent, and management fees ranging from 20 to 25 per cent, I don't think an Indonesian villa is viable as a rental proposition."

-The most obvious fact of the matter is that no matter how well you think you are welcome, however well you might learn to speak Indonesian, you will be identified as a foreigner and therefore should expect to be treated differently from how a local might expect to be treated.
+The fast is that no matter how well you think you assimilate, however well you might learn Indonesian, you will still be identified as a foreigner and therefore should expect to be treated differently to a local.

-You will be identified as a foreigner and therefore should expect to be treated differently from how a local might expect to be treated.
+You will be identified as a foreigner and therefore should expect to be treated differently.

-Wirayudha, who is Indonesian herself, sees this in positive terms, arguing that Australia with its continental spread and small population is "a very lonely planet - you live a long way from your neighbour and have people come and talk to you and it's very different when you're in Bali," she says.
+Wirayudha, who is Indonesian herself, sees this in positive terms, arguing that Australia with its continental spread and small population is "a very lonely planet - you live a long way from your neighbour and it's very different when you're in Bali," she says.

-But the reality is that when you, as an expat, own property and possibly have to become involved in a business or partnership, you'll be competing with local interests and possibly come up against the dark side of Bali's underworld.
+An expat owning property, who may be involved in a business or partnership, will also be competing with local interests and can therefore come up against the dark side of Bali's underworld.

 At the time of writing, reports in The Sydney Morning Herald and The Age speak of hundreds of cases in which extortion attempts have been made by local "Preman" gangsters against western property owners.